 Purchasing a manufactured home from a retailer can be like buying yourself a car or RV.
 You can look at model homes in person or online, customize your home with amenities and features that are unique to your tastes, and apply for manufactured home financing all in the same day!
 You can choose from single, double & triple wides, with section floor plans that range from a single bedroom (with single bathroom) of less than 500 square feet to large four-bedroom, three-bath homes that can be over 2,500 square feet in size.

-Most manufacturers will offer you a warranty to cover the structure, as well as warranties for the plumbing, heating and electrical systems over a certain amount of time (1 to 5 years)..
+Most manufacturers will offer you a warranty to cover the structure, as well as warranties for the plumbing, heating, and electrical systems over a certain amount of time (1 to 5 years).
 Make sure you ask the seller/retailer for all the details you need, in advance.

-Are retailers better, or community owned properties?
+Are retailers better, or are community-owned properties?

 If you want to find the best fit for you, think about what is most important for you.
 If you are looking for the best deal, and lots of local knowledge, go with the most reputed independent retailer on the market.
-However, if you are looking for extensive customization options, or community ownership models, you may find what you are looking for in a mega retailer!
+However, if you are looking for extensive customization options, or community ownership models, you may find what you are looking for in a mega-retailer!
 So, the choice is yours!